-O points deducted from the exam grade
+0 points deducted from the exam grade

-Second make-up exam:

 5 points deducted from the exam grade

+10 points deducted from the exam grade

 10 points deducted from the exam grade

 Exams grades will be posted one week following the exam date provided all students have taken the exam.
 Do not call/email nursing faculty or staff for grades.